swarm-pack/swarm-sync/README.md

 - *Annotate services with labels, store history etc??*
 - Watch registry for changes to images & update service(s) when new digest available

+### Try it out

+**Prerequisites::** Docker running on local machine in Swarm mode

+1. Run `yarn start:dev` - it will by default use the repo at https://github.com/kevb/swarm-sync-example
+2. Wait a few moments, you will have an nginx service started
+3. Wait a few more moments and it will update to the latest image matching pattern "1.*.*"
+4. Try manually changing the service image: `docker service update nonprod_swarm-sync --image=nginx:1.14.2`
+5. Wait a few moments, it will automatically update it back to the latest image

 ## Installing